King's College School, Soto de Viñuelas: King's College, The British School of Murcia

 Situated in La Torre Golf Resort.
-It offers the English National Curriculum to pupils from the age of 18 months to 18 years (Pre-Nursery - Year 13).
+It offers the English National Curriculum to pupils from the age of 18 months to 18 years (Pre-Nursery - Year 13) since 2007.

 The school is approximately half an hour from Murcia city centre, 10 minutes from San Javier and 25 minutes from Cartagena.
 It offers pupil transport to and from each nearby city.

 Pupils study GCSEs, IGCSEs and A Levels in preparation for entering British, Spanish and international universities.